PurpleBriar/Rules_Engine_Example/README.md

 - 2: rule condition input (value of property that triggers rule)
 - 3: rule action (adjustment made to a specific property when rule fires)
 - 4: rule description (text description of rule)

+All classes are defined in RulesEngine.py, while rules are declared as rows in Rule_definitions.txt, which can be updated.
+Several tests have been included in the RulesEngine.py file to handle expected uses and incorrect inputs.